Advice & Tips

 Buy a landscape light transformer that has enough capacity for the system you want to install PLUS a couple of future additions (see the section below on determining your power needs).

 Match the landscape lights to the look of your home for a cohesive style.
 There are lots of styles available, and you're sure to find landscape lights that fit the style of your home.
 Maintaining a consistent look between your home's exterior and your landscaping will ensure the greatest curb appeal.

 You might also want to plan for more than just landscape lighting.
 Deck and step lighting, underwater lights for decorative ponds, garden fountains, and BBQ lights for outdoor cooking areas are also available.

 And safety first!
 If you are a DIY'er, don't forget to read all instructions carefully and turn off power at the breaker before you start.

 All transformers are designated with a maximum wattage capacity.
 For example, a 150 watt transformer can safely provide power to a circuit demanding up to 150 watts.

-Making sure you have enough juice to go around is a simple matter of addition.
-Each of your landscape lights will have a maximum bulb wattage rating.
+Making sure you have enough juice to go around is a simple matter of addition and multiplication.
+Each of your pathway lights will have a maximum bulb wattage rating.
 Add up these figures for all of the lights you intend to use, then follow the formula below.
 That's how many watts you'll need from your transformer.
 Here's an example: